-In 2017, I re-organized the Reading Lounge, which was envisioned as a place with three missions.
+In 2017, I re-organized the Reading Lounge, which was envisioned as a place with three goals:

 1. Be a place where teachers can easily check out class sets of books that connect to the Middle School curriculum.

-2. Be a mini-library where students can easily check out high interest novels.
+2. Be a mini-library where students can easily check out high interest books in a space closer to them than the full library.

-3. Be a fun space for teachers to bring students to read independently.
+3. Be a fun space for teachers to bring classes so students can read independently.

 MS Lounge.jpg

-In the Reading Lounge, we have invested in small sets of books that can be used for small group reading.
+One goal for the MS Reading Lounge was to improve the functionality of checking out class sets.
+The school had invested in small sets of books that could be used for small group reading.
 For our department to strategically plan Literature Circles, Reading Groups, and Book Clubs, we needed to know what titles were available and how we could split the titles among grade levels.
-My first goal for the Reading Lounge was to make the space functional for teachers who need to find class sets.
-This required locating duplicates of books, counting them, determining their genres, storing them in cabinets, tagging them with labels, and creating a visual to help teachers navigate the cabinets.
+This required locating duplicates of books, counting them, determining their genres, storing them in cabinets, tagging the books and cabinets with labels, and creating visuals to help teachers navigate the cabinets.

 20180607_090745.jpg